menu

 People

-The Vernon View neighborhood stands out within Iowa for its college student friendly environment.
+Also, the Vernon View neighborhood stands out within Iowa for its college student friendly environment.
 NeighborhoodScout's analysis reveals that this neighborhood is home to a number of college students, is relatively walkable, and above average in safety.
 In combination, this makes it stand out for a good place for college students to consider.
 Because a number of college students live here, this neighborhood may be close to a college campus and offer certain amenities nearby geared towards the student body.
 While it's not an environment for everyone, ambitious scholars can enjoy seasonal excitement between semesters and school breaks, and parents can rest easy knowing that the area has an above average safety rating.
-For each of these reasons, the neighborhood is rated among the top 8.4% of college-friendly places to live in IA.
+For each of these reasons, the neighborhood is rated among the top 5.8% of college-friendly places to live in IA.

 Diversity